lbechberger/LearningPsychologicalSpaces/README.md

 - `-l` or `--limit`: Limit the number of similarity ratings to use to ensure that an equal amount of ratings is aggregated for all item pairs.
 Use the minimal number of ratings observed for any item pair as limit.
 - `-p` or `--plot`: Plot some histogram of the similarity values and store it in the same folder where also the output pickle file is stored.

+The result is a pickle file which consists of a dictionary with the following content:
+- `'items'`: The list of item-IDs of all the items for which the similarity values have been computed
+- `'item_names'`: The list of item names for all the items (sorted in same way as `'items'`).
+- `'similarities'`: A quadratic matrix of similarity values.
+Both rows and columns are ordered like in `'items'`.
+Values of `nan` are used to indicate that there is no similarity rating available for a pair of stimuli.
+- `'dissimilarities'`: A quadratic matrix of dissimilarity values analogous to `'similarities'`.
+Here, values of 0 indicate missing similarity ratings.

-#### Analyzing Similarity Ratings
+### Analyzing Similarity Ratings

 The script `analyze_similarities.py` can be used to collect some statistics on the distribution of similarity ratings for a given subset of the data (prints out some statistics and creates some plots).
-It can be exectuted as follows:
+It can be executed as follows:
 ```
 python code/preprocessing/analyze_similarities.py path/to/input_file.pickle
 ```